Boating and Rafting Permits

 Multiday permits are available for both the Green and Yampa Rivers.
 Generally, the Green River is a four day trip and the Yampa River is a five day trip.
 The Green River can be floated most of the year.
 Since dams do not regulate the flow of the Yampa River, its season is dependent on snowmelt.
 During years with a low snow pack, the river flow may be reduced by late May or early June.
 In years with a deep snowpack, the river may run well into July.

-Visit Recreation.gov to apply online for the 2014 High Use Season Lottery.
+Visit Recreation.gov to apply online for the 2018 High Use Season Lottery.
+Lottery applications for permits are only be accepted online through Recreation.gov.
+Mailed applications are no longer accepted.

 Single-Day permit application fee is $15.